finaing/info1_uzh_qa/README.md

 Thanks to @Lunoastro, the code now has a GUI created with tkinter.
 Questions can be answered either with mouse press or with 1 or 2 and at the end it will present the user with a percentage showing how good they were.

-Please note that the code shuffles the questions for each run, but does not log the answers.
+Please note that the code shuffles the questions for each run.